This Chinese-Style Whole Steamed Fish recipe from our friend Tina is totally delicious, and way easier than you think!

 - 1 large finger of fresh ginger root cut into small matchsticks

-- ⅓ cup of grape seed or canola oil
+- ⅓ cup grape seed or canola oil

-- 3-5 TBSP of light gluten free soy sauce
+- 3-5 tablespoon light gluten free soy sauce or coconut aminos

 - Place your fish directly on a serving platter, or on a glass Pyrex pie plate.

 - Place a small metal steam rack into a large stock pot, and fill the pot with water just to the top of the rack.
 (Or, use one of those Chinese metal steam pot thingies if you have one)

 - Place your fish with the serving platter or pie plate on the rack, cover, and steam for 15-20 minutes.

 - When the fish is done steaming, remove it from the heat.